top of page

 Sometimes you want a great creative copywriter.
 Other times, you need laser-focused SEO copywriting to give your content the maximum chances of ranking...

-SEO copywriting is a precise art.
 It's not just about working out your keywords and then ramming them into your copy a few dozen times.
-It's a field in which copywriters need to put time, effort and expense if they want to be any good at it.
+SEO is a field in which copywriters need to put time, effort and expense if they want to be any good at it.

-You can usually spot a decent SEO copywriter because their own website ranks pretty well :)
+You can usually spot a decent SEO copywriter because their own website ranks pretty well.

 SEO (search engine optimization) is all about making amendments and technical tweaks to your web pages so that you boost your chances of ranking on Google.
-If you have a technical SEO team you can lean on, they'll be doing the behind-the-scenes stuff to boost your search engine rankings.

 Your SEO firm will find you new keywords, establish link building opportunities, develop good website architecture and do a thousand other things that only search engines and SEO wizards understand.